andreas-mausch/csgo-skinscreenshot/README.md

 The Sourcemod plugin will let you change your skin to any custom paint, float and seed.
 It also lets you teleport to any point in the map.

+Note: float and wear is the same.

-# Stattrak values
+## Stattrak values

 The value can either be the amount of kills or -1 for non-stattrak weapons.

-# Quality values
+## Quality values

 The field can have the following values: